cloudtrax/docs/captive_portal/authentication/http/README.md

 ##### secret #####
 On entry here, this secret is shared between CloudTrax and the backend Authentication Server.
 Both sides maintain identical copies; it is *never* transmitted in either direction between them during handshaking, encoded or otherwise.

+##### Failed authentication block #####
+The value "Block duration of XX minutes" specifies how often the password challenge is cycled.
+We suggest setting this to at least 10 minutes, otherwise you may experience passwords that are decrypted incorrectly.

 <a name="ra"></a>
 ## Request Authenticator ##
 All Authorization Requests contain an `ra` parameter. "ra" stands for **Request Authenticator**, a unique 128-bit (16-byte) string, which is used to help protect against so-called Man-in-the-Middle attacks.
 The Request Authenticator that is passed by CloudTrax to the Authentication Server needs to be transformed to a new RA by the algorithm discussed below and returned as part of the HTTP Response so that CloudTrax can determine that the Response is in accord with the original Request.